vhscom/after-dark/README.md

 - `hackcss-progress` - Provides themed progress meter.
 See `hackcss-progress.html` for usage notes.
 - `hackcss-throbber` - Provides themed loading indicator.
 See `hackcss-throbber.html` for usage notes.

 To create your own custom shortcodes add a `layouts/shortcodes` directory to your site, place your shortcodes within and start using them in your markdown content.
+To create or override provided components add a `layouts/partials/components` directory to your site and reference the theme-provided files as you hack away.

-Reference the Hugo docs for [shortcode usage instructions](https://gohugo.io/extras/shortcodes#using-a-shortcode).
+Reference the Hugo docs for [shortcode usage instructions](https://gohugo.io/content-management/shortcodes/#using-a-shortcode) and see the inline documentation within each shortcode for example usage instructions.

 ### Syntax Highlighting